TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

 - Confirmed to complete on 6x6, 8x8, and both `optimization_level` values in
   the sandbox (2-core Linux VM).
 Results matched the P1/P2 predictions (only `diluted_p0.75`'s tight case succeeds at VF2Layout).
-- Pre-publication check: `grep -iE "nishiha|himeji"` against the one new file and this addendum -> 0 hits (excluding existing cautionary strings).
+- Pre-publication check: `grep` against this project's private personal-information pattern list, the one new file and this addendum -> 0 hits (excluding existing cautionary strings).

 ---